MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

 3. Under **Phrases to ignore (Preview)**, specify the phrases you want ignored.
 Keep in mind the following:
->- Phrases are not case-sensitive.
+>- Phrases are not case-sensitive and can contain letters or symbols.

->- Spaces can be included between letters, characters, or symbols.
+>- Spaces can be included between letters and symbols, but spaces at the beginning or ending of a phrase will be trimmed.

->- Spaces at the first and/or last position of the phrases are trimmed.

->- Phrases can have up to 200 characters.
+>- Phrases can have up to 200 characters, and each phrase must be separated by a line break.

 >- You can specify up to 100 phrases to ignore.

+> For text examples, click **Show example**.

 4. When you are through entering your conditions, select **Save**.